Welcome! Here’s a little about me

-Hi!
-My name is Brianna Lambert, and I’m so glad you stopped by.
-I am a mom of three little ones under 5.
+My name is Brianna Lambert, and I am a wife and a mom of three little ones.
 Currently I’m learning to navigate homeschool while trying to keep up on the beautiful everyday crazy.
-I love to laugh, talk, and sometimes watch our pet ducks do silly things.
+I love to laugh, talk, and sometimes sit and watch our pet ducks do silly things.

 If you are looking for a place to start here are some articles that shed a little background about us:

 - This piece tells the story of the infection I suffered after the birth of our first child, and the ways it revealed the goodness of the God who allows pain.

 - This series on the blog is one of my favorite things to talk about- the power of the small and the ordinary.

 - The Face in the Mirror is some thoughts on 9 years of marriage, and the work of the Spirit (another one of my favorite things to write about).

 - This piece at The Gospel Coalition is what keeps me writing- because it’s a gift I get to do.